jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 instances were seen.
 The incident raised serious concerns among developers about the integrity of the Winget ecosystem.
-Kaseya July 2021
+Kaseya — July 2021
 In July 2021, the world witnessed another form of upstream software supply\-chain attack.
-In this case, the REvil ransomware group aka Sodinokibi discovered and exploited a zero\-day vulnerability in Kaseyas Virtual System Administrator (VSA).
-The
-VSA tool is a remote monitoring and management software platform used by dozens of managed security service providers who in turn service thousands of downstream customers.
+In this case, the REvil ransomware group aka Sodinokibi discovered and exploited a zero\-day vulnerability in Kaseya’s Virtual System Administrator (VSA).
+The VSA tool is a remote monitoring and management software platform used by dozens of managed security service providers who in turn service thousands of downstream customers.
-It didnt take long for the threat actors to follow up with a $70 million ransom demand to decrypt files for more than 1,500 victims.
-This episode represents yet another incident in a long trend observed over many years: in order to scale exploitation of downstream victims, bad actors
+It didn’t take long for the threat actors to follow up with a $70 million ransom demand to decrypt files for more than 1,500 victims.
+“This episode represents yet another incident in a long trend observed over many years: in order to scale exploitation of downstream victims, bad actors